 Of course I have the advantage of living in the area and knowing exactly where I can and cannot train.
 This is impossible to match by an operating system, no matter how much data I have.
 At least for the time being.
 But this feature can be more interesting if you are in unfamiliar places.

-In this case, and without any problems of "forbidden" roads, the choice was totally in line with what I would have chosen and they were on "cycling-friendly" roads.
-Moreover, I was not the only cyclist on them.
-This may show that the functionality of Trendline works, or simply that in a city in the middle of a mountain range any road will be pleasant for cycling.
+In this case and without problems of "forbidden" roads, the choice is totally in line with what I would have chosen and they were on "cycling friendly" roads.
+Moreover, I was not the only cyclist riding on them.
+This may be evidence that Trendline's functionality works, or simply that in a city in the middle of a mountain range any road is going to be pleasant for cycling.

 As far as navigation is concerned, it provides the information you expect: it shows the map, warns you of a turn in advance so that you don't miss a junction, calculates an alternative or draws a new route to reach your destination, etc. The warnings are both on-screen messages and audible warnings.